sillyash/BUT/S3-APP/R305/TD3/README.md

 Aucun thread annexe n'a été exécuté.
 ```

->a
+>f

 ### Exercise 2 : Parallelization of matrix × vector multiplication

-Multiplication of a matrix by a vector is an operation frequently used in computer science (scientific computation, computer graph-
+Multiplication of a matrix by a vector is an operation frequently used in computer science (scientific computation, computer graphics, etc.).
-ics, etc.).
 It is therefore quite interesting to parallelize it in order to improve its performance.

 This computation is realized with two nested loops as shown in Figure 1, where we multiply matrix A by vector x and obtain another vector y.